 The Best Wide Lacrosse Cleats for Kids ⭐⭐⭐⭐⭐

-I have been working for a specialized children’s shoe store for over 10 years now, and I know everything that relates to children’s shoes and the way they fit.
-This is a specialized shoe store that focuses on children with foot and leg problems, but we provide regular shoe fittings as well.
-I am familiar with the best shoe brands and the best shoe styles among those brands from having fitted them before.
+I have been working for a specialized children’s shoe store for over 10 years now that focuses on children with foot and leg problems, but we provide regular shoe fittings as well.
+Over the years I became familiar with the best lacrosse cleats for kids with wide feet.

-There is only one lacrosse shoe style available for children with wide or extra wide feet.
+Unfortunately, there is only one lacrosse cleat available for children with wide or extra wide feet.

 Your child will need to make short, quick lateral, forward and backward movements when playing lacrosse, making footwork an important skill.
 There is also a lot of jumping involved in lacrosse, and the higher your kids can jump, the more balls they can catch, block, steal and shoot effectively.
 It’s important for your kids to wear the correct type of cleats to perform all of these movements without hurting their feet.